Esteban-Bermudez/mailfin/README.md

 ## 🚀 Motivation

-While using a VPN to connect to my Jellyfin server, I noticed I couldn't pull in external data from links, such as images due to my server not being able to be accessed publicly.
-Jellyfin Webhook plugin is also limited in the format I would like for my email notifications.
+While using a VPN to connect to my Jellyfin server, I noticed I couldn't pull in external data from links, such as images due to my server being unable to be accessed publicly.
+The Jellyfin Webhook plugin is also limited in the format I want for my email notifications.
 This inspired me to create Mailfin, which bridges this gap and provides a simple way to handle email notifications for server events.

 ---